-Experts from the International Headache Society (IHS) have issued a statement calling for higher standards of migraine care, with more serious goals for prevention and treatment applied in clinical practice.
-It is published in the journal Cephalalgia.
+Experts from the International Headache Society (IHS) have issued an official statement calling for improved standards of migraine care, including more ambitious goals for prevention and treatment in clinical practice.
+It was published in the journal Cephalalgia.

-Migraine is one of the most common neurological diseases, with significant impact on quality of life and work ability.
+Migraine is one of the most common neurological diseases, significantly affecting quality of life and productivity.
 This results in significant social and economic losses.
-Current treatment standards, which aim to reduce the number of attack days by 50 percent or more, may not restore quality of life.
-However, relying on such percentages alone may mask the persistent impact of residual disease burden.
+Current treatment standards, which aim to reduce the number of attack days by 50 percent or more, may fail to restore quality of life.
+Furthermore, relying solely on this percentage may mask the persistent impact of the residual disease burden.

-Simona Sacco from the University of L'Aquila and other experts from the International Headache Society have proposed introducing more ambitious treatment goals and criteria for its evaluation.
-The authors believe that this is based on the recent emergence of new preventive and therapeutic methods (for example, the use of CGRP inhibitors, or hepants, and onabotulinumtoxinA), as well as the need to restore the quality of life of migraine patients, which, in their opinion, is currently not given enough attention.
+Simona Sacco of the University of L'Aquila and other experts from the International Headache Society have proposed introducing more ambitious treatment goals and evaluation criteria.
+The authors cite the recent emergence of new preventive and therapeutic methods (for example, the use of CGRP inhibitors, or hepants, and onabotulinumtoxinA), as well as the need to restore quality of life for migraine patients, which, in their opinion, is currently under-recognized.

-The experts suggested identifying candidates for preventive therapy based on the number of attack days per month (four or more), significant loss of ability to work and functionality, frequent use of acute pain medications, and their insufficient effect or intolerance due to side effects.
-They also set the following goals for preventive therapy at four levels:
+Experts proposed identifying candidates for preventive therapy based on the number of attack days per month (four or more), significant loss of ability to work and function, frequent use of acute pain medications, and their insufficient effectiveness or intolerance due to side effects.
+They also set the following goals for preventive therapy across four levels:

 Migraine freedom (complete absence of days with moderate or severe headache) is the primary but rarely achievable goal;